Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Introduction

 The stack $\Jbar^{2,g,n}$ turns out to have extraneous components (i.e. $\UJac^{2,g,n}$ is not always a dense open subset) and this motivates the definition of an intermediate substack where we impose some boundedness conditions:

 This intermediate stack $\Jbd^{2,g,n}$ (see \S\ref{sec:Jbd} for a definition) is smooth, irreducible, and universally closed, and hence it acts as a sort of compactification of $\UJac^{2,g,n}$ .
 Further, due to the existence of a unirational stratification of $\Jbd^{2,g,n}$, we are able to work quite explicitly with $\Jbd^{2,g,n}$.
+Here we say that a stack is \defi{unirational} if it admits a dominant map from a rational variety.
+For instance, any quotient of affine space is unirational.

 The study of $\Jbd^{2,g,n}$ is related to concrete questions about limits of double covering pairs, and we next describe one such question.
 Let $B$ be a curve with a point $P\in B$.
-Consider a double covering pair $(f: C\to \P^1_{B-P}, L)$ where $C\to \P^1_{B-P}$ is a flat family of smooth hyperelliptic curves of genus $g$, and $L$ is a flat family of line bundles of degree $n$ on the curves. \begin{question} What is the ``best limit'' $(C_P, L_P)$ of the double covering pair $(f: C\to \P^1_{B-P}, L)$ over $B-P$?
+Consider a double covering pair $(f: C\to \P^1_{B-P}, L)$ where $C\to \P^1_{B-P}$ is a flat family of smooth hyperelliptic curves of genus $g$, and $L$ is a flat family of line bundles of degree $n$ on the curves. \begin{question} How can you define the limit $(C_P, L_P)$ of the double covering pair $(f: C\to \P^1_{B-P}, L)$ over $B-P$?
 How do you write down such a limit explicitly? \end{question}

 The answer to this question depends on the properties that we choose to prioritize.
 For instance, the Deligne--Mumford compactification of $\mathscr M_g$ provides one approach for selecting the limiting curve $C_P$.
 Further, in \cite{caporaso1} Caporaso constructs a compactification of the universal Jacobian $\mathscr P_g$ that is compatible with the Deligne--Mumford compactification.
 Following this approach, one may thus obtain a unique limit pair $(C_P,L_P)$ where the curve $C_P$ is stable, and where $L_P$ is a rank one torsion-free sheaf on $C_P$.\footnote{Strictly speaking, in \cite{caporaso1}, $L_P$ is viewed as a line bundle on a destabilization of $C_P$.
 But \cite[\S10]{pandharipande-compactification} relates this description to a description of slope semi-stable rank $1$ torsion-free sheaves on $C_P$.} However, the curve $C_P$ generally does not admit a flat double cover of $\P^1$.
 Thus, roughly speaking, this approach prioritizes the geometry of the limiting curve over the flatness of the double cover of $\P^1$.